gear-foundation/gear-wiki/docs/examples/gnft-721.md

 Functions above are essential for an NFT implementation and are implemented in the interface provided by Gear.

-The core component of the GNFT interface library is the `NonFungibleToken` struct.
+The core component of the gNFT interface library is the `NonFungibleToken` struct.
 It contains implementations for the functions defined in the `NonFungibleTokenBase` trait and some useful helper functions such as `authorized_actor`, `is_token_owner`, etc.

-Gear's GNFT interface is a library that can be used as a core block in writing a smart contract for an NFT implementation.
+Gear's gNFT interface is a library that can be used as a core block in writing a smart contract for an NFT implementation.
 Let's take a look at how this interface can be composed into a complete contract.

 ## NFT example

-In this section, we will be referring to [this](https://github.com/gear-tech/apps/tree/master/nft-example) implementation example of an NFT smart contract provided by Gear.
+In this section, we will be referring to [this](https://github.com/gear-academy/non-fungible-token/tree/master/nft-example) implementation example of an NFT smart contract provided by Gear.

 First of all, the actions accepted by the contract in accordance with ERC-721: